antonymagee/Ping-Pong-API/README.md

 ## Requirements

 Build a RESTful api in .NET Core that can track ping pong games.
 This API needs no authentication, and should be simple and intuitive to call.
 It also, does not need to persist data permanently anywhere (though you can do that if you wish).

-Have some fun and complete as much as you feel necessary.
-We understand if you don't meet all of the requirements, but the basic requirements that need to be fulfilled are as follows:
+The basic requirements are as follows:

 -   Build this API with .NET Core 2.x
 -   The following pieces of functionality are required: